Healthy Homes Assessment Fairfield

 What We Do

-As building inspectors we handle all elements of expert house Inspections.
-We’re here to ensure you make the right decision when buying your next home.
+As building inspectors, we handle all aspects that come with professional house inspects.
+We are there to ensure you make the best decision when buying your next home.

-We are serious about your investment We conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning a house.
+We take your investment seriously We conduct detailed checks to make sure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the exciting aspects of purchasing or owning your own home.

-We specialise in a range of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling as well as additional solutions.
+We offer a wide range of solutions to make sure that you are completely aware of the state of any property you might be thinking of buying or selling in addition to other solutions.

-Our systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into the reports, you can actually see any problems that might be identified.
-Thanks to our comprehensive report, it is no wonder we have so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues that may be found.
+Through our comprehensive reporting it is no wonder that we have so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports